Music and Memory in Dementia, Alzheimer's Disease, and Health

 The Power of Music

 Music has an almost magical ability to manipulate emotions and trigger memories of past events and feelings.
 The melody, rhythm, and tempo of music can evoke excitement and ecstasy or calmness and relaxation.
 Listening to music can be a enjoyable activity for both healthy people and those with dementia.
 Caregivers have discovered that the activity awakens happy memories in some people with Alzheimer's disease.
 The memories may be hidden in the patient's daily life, but music has the power to temporarily reveal them.

 Music is so powerful that it's sometimes used to alter the state of consciousness.
 Music created in drum circles, meditation groups, and religious rituals can create a sense of cohesion and a specific psychological state or mood in the members of the group.
 This state may be planned or accidental.
 The emotions that are evoked may be intense.
 Concerts may also evoke strong emotions, which may sometimes be overwhelming.

 Difference Between Dementia and Alzheimer's Disease

 The symptoms of dementia include memory loss, a decline in thinking skills, an inability to communicate properly, and confusion.
 Someone suffering from the disorder may also experience mood swings, periods of agitation, and movement problems.

-Music & Memory is a non-profit organization that brings personalized music to elderly or infirm people to improve their quality of life. iPods and similar digital music players are used to let people hear their favourite music.
+Music & Memory is a non-profit organization that brings personalized music to elderly or infirm people to improve their quality of life. iPods and similar digital music players are used to let people hear their favorite music.

 The program was started by Dan Cohen based on an idea he had in 2006.
 He noticed that no nursing homes in the United States gave their residents iPods to listen to music.
 He volunteered to create iPod playlists for people in a New York nursing home.
 The residents enjoyed listening to the music so much that he expanded his program.
 Today a long list of nursing homes in the United States and Canada give their residents digital music players and headphones.